 It is the only time I claim this, but it was love at first sight, as she short-changed me ten pounds.
-As my life is all out of order on this blog I can’t remember if I’ve ever said yet that I find that all the prettiest shop girls in life tend to overcharge you.
-Don’t worry, I will… I will!
+I do tend to find in life that all the prettiest shop girls to overcharge you.

 However I may have been all gooey-eyed, mentally trying to fathom things about her that you really don’t want to know, but I wasn’t that far gone and with the spell broken insisted on my money back.
-I got it, in much the same level of regret that she was falling prey to a confidence trickster who was pulling some sort of stunt, but I was happy how it only prolonged my conversation with her.
+I got it, in much the same level of regret that she was falling prey to a confidence trickster who was pulling some sort of stunt, but I was happy how it only prolonged the conversation.

 Odds of getting the girl on the till twice: One-in-Nine.